vryzhov/COSC416-2024/lab5/README.md

 ### Part 3.

 * So far we have been using _imdbRating_ to score recommendations.
 This metric, however, is an aggregation of many IMDb users and it is likely to represent the "average" user.
 Since the goal of recommendations is in making them user-specific, _imdbRating_ is not the best choice for scoring.
-In this part of assignment, we will use  rankings of the peers to score recommendations for Diana.
+In this part of assignment, we will use movie ratings of peers to score recommendations for Diana.

-* The peer query developed in Part 2 can be enhanced to pull _ranking_ attribute of _:RANK_ relationship for movies that Diana has not watched.
+* The peer query developed in Part 2 can be enhanced to pull _rating_ attribute of _:RATED_ relationship for movies that Diana has not watched.
 A simple adjustment results in the following 10 recommendations.
 I have added the IMDb rating field for reference.

     |Recommendation|Score|IMDb|Votes|